Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: Description of All Datasets

 \section{Description of All Datasets}

-In this section, we would like to show in detail the different datasets used in our experiments.
-Starting with the standard datasets which were explained a lot in literature, so we will just give a brief description of them.
-First ETT- datasets which representing indication of long term power deployment which are recorded for 2 different granalurities (15 mins for 'm' and 1 hour for 'h') for 2 different counties (hence the post-fix '1' and '2').
-Electricity dataset follows the consumption of electricity over an extended amount of time (3 years) recorded hourly for 321 different households.
-Traffic dataset is representing the flow of traffic recorded through multiple sensors in an hourly frequency spanning over a period of approximately 2 years.
-All of this information as well as the train/validation/test split is shown in~\Cref{tab:standard-datasets}
+In this section, we provide a detailed description of the various datasets used in our experiments.

+\paragraph{Standard Datasets} We first utilize standard benchmarks widely recognized in the time series forecasting literature.
+The \textbf{ETT} (Electricity Transformer Training) datasets represent long-term power deployment indicators, recorded at two granularities: 15-minute intervals (denoted by 'm') and 1-hour intervals (denoted by 'h') across two different counties (1 and 2).
+The \textbf{Electricity} dataset tracks hourly consumption for 321 households over three years.
+The \textbf{Traffic} dataset represents traffic flow recorded by 862 sensors at an hourly frequency over two years.
+Finally, the \textbf{Weather} dataset includes 21 meteorological features recorded every 10 minutes.
+Statistics for these datasets are summarized in Table~\ref{tab:standard-datasets}.

-Second type of datasets used in our experiments is based on the chaotic ODE Benchmark.
-Here, we elaborate more on the general common features of the used ODE datasets and we give further description of the underlying processes for generating them.
-For the generation process, we use a common protocol for the chosen 6 attractors which is generating 20 points per time unit, splitting the data into 7:1:2 train:validation:test split which is the common practice for the standard datasets as well.
-Finally, we generate a very long time series 60000 timesteps which is divided into time series forecasting samples though a rolling window (same approach that is adopted on TSF papers for the standard datasets).
-For reproducibility, we provide the code stating the random seed that should be used to produce the same datasets and subsequently the same results we got.
-For understanding more the chosen processes as well as the dimensionality of each dataset, please refer to the chaotic ODE Benchmark paper \cite{gilpin21}.
+\paragraph{Chaotic ODE Benchmark} The second category of datasets is based on the Chaotic ODE Benchmark.
+We follow a common protocol for the six chosen attractors, generating 20 points per time unit and utilizing a 7:1:2 train:validation:test split.
+We generate a long time series of 60,000 timesteps, divided into forecasting samples via a rolling window.
+For reproducibility, we provide the code and random seeds required to generate these datasets.
+For further details on the dimensionality and underlying processes, we refer to the Chaotic ODE Benchmark paper \cite{gilpin21}.